brice-v/brice-v.github.io/posts/2025-04-14-setting-up-a-linux-laptop-in-2025.md

 How I resolved it:

 Eventually, I read a zorin forum post, that led me to an askubuntu page which was precisely what I was trying to accomplish.
-FDE setup with an encypted root install.
+FDE setup with an encrypted root install.
 For reference: [the steps I followed](https://askubuntu.com/questions/1441208/encrypted-partitions-luks-with-login-password-hibernate).
 Sadly I can't find that original Zorin forum thread that led me there but shoutout to that person who helped me on my way.
 The askubuntu thread above was exactly enough information for me (in addition to my prior attempts) that allowed me to get everything setup just as I hoped.

 #### Another Problem Occurs